erikleitch/profiler/README.md

     counter tags that ```profiler``` has accumulated

-  * ```count 0x0 0```: This is a whitespace-separated list of the number of times profiling operations were invoked while the named counter was accumulating.
+  * ```count 0x0 0```: This is a whitespace-separated list of the number of times profiling operations were invoked _while the named counter was accumulating_.
 This can be helpful for estimating the contribution of the profiling to each counter.<br><br>
     **NB** The first (hex) argument after the label ```count``` is a thread id (in this case 0x0).
-If counters are being accumulated globally, this will always be 0x0, else a separate line is printed for each thread where counters were invoked**
+If counters are being accumulated globally, this will always be 0x0, else a separate line is printed for each thread where counters were invoked

   * ```usec 0x0 3855829```: This is a whitespace-separated list of the accumulated time, in micro-seconds, associated with each named counter in the